monetree/hub/readme.md

 Url end points.

-visit http://127.0.0.1:8000 for Ui to share input in POST method visit http://127.0.0.1:8000/api/ - to get all fibonacci datas from database in json api. visit http://127.0.0.1:8000/table/ - to get all fibonacci datas from database in Ui - table.
+    visit http://127.0.0.1:8000 for Ui to share input in POST method visit http://127.0.0.1:8000/api/ - to get all fibonacci datas from database in json api. visit http://127.0.0.1:8000/api/?number=6 - can also create fibonacci using query params. visit http://127.0.0.1:8000/table/ - to get all fibonacci datas from database in Ui - table.

+Technology used:

+    python - django